davidkhala/As-Architect/concepts/tech/distributed/microservice.md

 [Introduction to Microservices Governance](https://medium.com/microservices-learning/introduction-to-microservices-governance-part-i-53f407d7ec62)
-- Smart endpoints and dump pipes: avoid using Enterprise Service Bus (ESB).
+- **Smart endpoints, dump pipes**: avoid using Enterprise Service Bus (ESB).
 Business logic and app is not infra, it should not be designed in ESB
+  - Does not imply you cannot use an Event Broker
 - 1 db for each service(?)
 - Infra automation with CD is must
 - Focus business capabilities instead of around tech